Coming to San Jose on June 21, 2017!

 Make Music Day is performed by anyone and enjoyed by everyone.
 Whether you are a professional musician or just musically curious there are multiple ways to participate.

 Call up your friends and jam on your front porch.
 Take a break from work to take a ukulele lesson.
 Have a kazoo parade around your neighborhood park.
 Get your choir group to create a new San Jose theme song.
 Get creative.
+Venues can be anywhere.
+Performers can be anyone.

 Most importantly, get out there and make music!